 - Measuring the area and determining how much sod you need

 - Preparing the soil and leveling the landscape

 - And finally, watering and fertilizing it.

 Take a look at our sod installation video below or refer to our Sod Installation Guide for more information.

 How is sod removed?

 Removing sod can be difficult after the grass has rooted.
 However, sod cutters make this process a lot easier so that you can avoid back-breaking work with a shovel.

 With either method, it’s a lot easier to remove sod that’s dead.
-Start by applying a non-selective herbicide, like Specticle, to the grass you want to remove 10–14 days before sod installation takes place.
+Start by applying a non-selective herbicide to the grass you want to remove 10–14 days before sod installation takes place.